Are “Superfoods” Really Super?

 Sweet potatoes, acorn, butternut and kabocha squashes, are all rich sources of vitamins and fiber and are deliciously sweet.
 If you haven’t tried sweet potato fries, instead of the regular fare, you’re missing out!
 Broccoli and all of her sisters in the cruciferous family: cabbage, Brussels sprouts & cauliflower are said to be the cancer fighters!

-Berries top the super list for fruits – the more color the better.
+Berries top the super list of fruits – the more color the better.
 And research has singled out blueberries as a potential dementia prevention food.
 A simple rule to follow is the more color in the fruit or vegetable, the more antioxidant power.
-Scientists discovered that the substances that give the bright and beautiful hues to our plant foods are also the nutrition holders called phytochemicals.
+Scientists discovered that the substances that give the bright and beautiful hues of our plant foods are also the nutrition holders called phytochemicals.

 Fish, especially salmon, and the smaller fishes, such as sardines, mackerel, and anchovies contain omega 3 fatty acids.
 Our brains are 70% fat, and they need good fats to maintain function and repair.
 These fish oils have a sustained “two thumbs up” from both cardiologists and neurologists for the heart health benefits and brain protection.
 Seeds and nuts also have the “good fats” that our brains crave.
 Almonds and walnuts have gotten the most research.
 Moderation is the key, as the calories mount up fast.